Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Step 1: Error away from the saddle point

 Now we replace $\Re(\beta), \Re(\epsilon_1), \Re(\epsilon_2)$ by \eqref{saddle} and the expression becomes

-And so the integral over this region is bounded by $\exp(3.38\sqrt{L}K^{1/4})$ times a positive constant (the volume of the integration region and factors of $2\pi i$).
-Compare with the predicted growth $\exp(4.0146\sqrt{L}K^{1/4})$ we see that the integral over this region decays exponentially relative to the predicted growth and contributes to the o(1) factor of the asymptotic\eqref{asymptotic}.
+And so the integral over this region is bounded by $\exp(3.38\sqrt{L}K^{1/4})$ times a positive constant (the volume of the integration region and factors of $2\pi i$). {The integral over this region decays exponentially relative to the predicted growth $\exp(4.0146\sqrt{L}K^{1/4})$} and contributes to the o(1) factor of the asymptotic\eqref{asymptotic}.

 Hence from now on our region of integration will be \eqref{saddle_region}.
 Notice that the contour for $\hat{m}$ is still $[0,2\pi i]$.
-Later in the paper we would encounter some issues when $\hat{m}$ is close to $0$ or $2\pi i$, namely the functions $f_1,f_2,f_3$ in \eqref{saddle_region_asymptotic} develop singularities at $\hat{m} = 0$.
+The functions $f_1,f_2,f_3$ in \eqref{saddle_region_asymptotic} develop singularities at $\hat{m} = 0$ { and could be problematic}.
 Hence in this section we will restrict the contour for $\hat{m}$ from $[0,2\pi i]$ to $[i\pi/4, 7i\pi/4]$.
-We follow exactly the same method, separating the over $n$ into $n=1$ and $n\geq 2$.
-The sum from $n\geq 2$ is still bounded by (up to a subleading correction $O_{K/L}(K^{2/4})$ which can be neglected in the large $K$ limit)
+We follow exactly the same method, separating the {sum} over $n$ into $n=1$ and $n\geq 2$.
+The sum from $n\geq 2$ is still bounded by (up to a subleading correction $\mathcal{O}_{K/L}(K^{2/4})$ which can be neglected in the large $K$ limit)

 However the estimates for $n=1$ is different.
 We need the fact that $q_1,q_2,q_\tau\approx 1$.
 The estimate for the denominator is

 To estimate the numerator we notice that it converges to $\hat{y}^{-1}(1 - \hat{y})^2$.
 The function $|(1- \hat{y})^2|$ when $\hat{m}\in [0,i\pi/4]$ or $[7i\pi/4, 2\pi i]$ is bounded by $|(1 - \exp(i\pi/4))|^2 \approx 0.58$.
 Therefore, when $K$ is large